 Note: By default Wowza Pro streams using UDP on ports 6970 - 9999 and TCP port 554.
 This can be a problem if you are streaming to a Wowza Pro server or Oscar that is behind a firewall on which these ports are blocked.
 To resolve this issue, you need to open up the UDP port range 6970 - 9999 and TCP port 554 on any firewalls between the Oscar encoder and Wowza Pro.
 You may also need to adjust the [oscar-ip-address] if the Oscar is behind a router that has provided a NAT address for the device.

 Note: Many players will not accept stream names that look like urls.
-You can use the stream name alias package to create an alias for the stream name url.
+You can use the built-in alias method (as mentioned above in the Playback section): Add a text file to the applications's content folder with a .stream extension, make its contents the rtsp url, the reference the stream by the file name, e.g., "myIPCam.stream" Or, you can use the stream name alias package to create an alias for the stream name url.
 This package can also be used to secure Wowza Pro so that it will only be able to restream urls that you specify.
 This package can be downloaded from here: StreamNameAlias.

 Note: There is an issue when re-streaming an RTSP/RTP stream that is hosted by Quicktime Streaming Server (Darwin, QTSS) that after 2 minutes of streaming the stream will be dropped by QTSS.
 This is caused by the fact that Wowza Pro does not send RTCP Receiver Report packets back to QTSS.
 This causes QTSS to timeout and disconnect the stream based on the rtp_timeout value defined in streamingserver.xml.
 The current workaround for this issue is to set the rtp_timeout property in QTSS to 0 (zero) which will disable this timeout feature.
 We are investigating supporting RTCP RR packets in a future release of Wowza Pro.